 Second Dose side effects

-The intensity of the side effects increases after second dose
+The intensity of the side effects increases after the second dose

 1.Severe pain, Swelling, Redness, and Itching at the site of injection